tlfvincent/ml-resources/README.md

 - [pattern](https://github.com/clips/pattern) - a web mining module for Python, with tools for scraping, natural language processing, machine learning, network analysis and visualization.
 The documentation for this library can be found [here](https://github.com/clips/pattern/wiki).
 - [polyglot](https://github.com/aboSamoor/polyglot) - supports various multilingual applications and offers a wide range of analysis and broad language coverage.
 The documentation for this library can be found [here](https://polyglot.readthedocs.io/en/latest/)
 - [vaderSentiment](https://github.com/cjhutto/vaderSentiment) - a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains.
+- [word_forms](https://github.com/gutfeeling/word_forms) - accurately generate all possible forms of an English word.
+The documentation for this library can be found [here](https://github.com/gutfeeling/word_forms/blob/master/README.md)

 ### Computer Vision